Logo for SoCal STEM Carnival with white arrows and text on a red and black background.

 Lesson Centers

-What happens when two objects slide or rub against each other?
+• What happens when two objects slide or rub against each other?
 They heat up!
-Students will see how this transfer of energy increases temperature in real time!
+What happens when friction is reduced?
+They slip and slide!
+Students will slide hockey pucks to the highest scores in this activity!

 Set up time - 1 hour prior to kids’ arrival is needed.